tylerharter/cs301-projects/fall19/p9/stage2.md

 Can you infer anything about the mood of the reviewers who rate products highly?
 Why couldn't you get this information from the review text so easily?

-#### Question 33: Which words appear most commonly in the title of reviews with rating 3 List only the words that appear more than 10 times.

-Answer with a `list` of words sorted in decreasing order of the number of times they appear in the review title.

-Do you find any different moods from these words?

-#### Question 34: Which words appear most commonly in the title of reviews with rating 1.
+#### Question 33: Which words appear most commonly in the title of reviews with rating 1.
 List only the words that appear more than once.

 Answer with a `list` of words sorted in decreasing order of the number of times they appear in the review title.

-Do you notice any differences between the two dictionaries?
+Do you notice any differences between the two lists?
 Can you try to find the words that appear most commonly in the title of reviews with other ratings?
 Do you notice any patterns?

+#### Question 34: Which words appear most commonly in the title of reviews with rating 3 List only the words that appear more than 10 times.

+Answer with a `list` of words sorted in decreasing order of the number of times they appear in the review title.

+What differences and similarities do you see between these words in these three lists?

 ----
 Now, we have some good news!
 The data from the JSON file that was broken(`review4.json`) has been found!
 Unfortunately, the data is not stored in a single JSON file.
 It has instead been broken down into multiple files and stored inside the directory `broken_file`.
 Explore this directory using Finder or Explorer to see how the data is stored there.